materiaraiding/materiaraiding-old/_ultimate/uwu.md

 ![](./assets/images/diagrams/jailsleftright.webp)

-After the knockback, AM will apply 1,2,3 markers to the people with Gaols.
+After the knockback, 3 people will have a yellow ticking circle beneath them, indicating they will be trapped in a gaol.
+In Party Finder, we generally use the melon to order the gaol players with 1, 2 and 3 markers.
+Before they are trapped, Titan will use {% glossary Landslides %} - this is baited by a random player so it is imperative that everyone runs down the middle after being knocked back to avoid blocking people's pathing, especially for gaol-afflicted players.

 **Players without Gaols**
-- Run up the middle until landslide spawns, then move to the left side of the room and stay out of the way.
+- Run up the middle until {% glossary Landslides %} spawn, then move to the left side of the room and stay out of the way.

 **Players with Gaols**
-- Check your number and work out your target raidmarker.
-Use the central "+" of raidmarkes, with 1 being closest to Titan, 2 being middle and 3 being furthest from Titan.
+- Check your number and work out your Waymarker.
+Use the central "+" of Waymarks, with 1 being closest to Titan, 2 being middle and 3 being furthest from Titan.
-- Run up the middle until landslide spawns, sidestep to the edge of landslide next to your raidmarker.
+- Run up the middle until {% glossary Landslides %} spawn, sidestep to the edge of {% glossary Landslides %} next to your Waymark.
-- As soon as the landslide graphic dissapears, immediately move towards your raidmarker.
+- As soon as the {% glossary Landslides %} animation disappears, immediately move towards your Waymark.
 You should get stunned just as you arrive.
+- There will be a bomb at the back of the room that explodes - if the gaols are positioned correctly, it will result in a chain explosion of all the bombs.
-- After jail explosions, exit to the **left** of your puddle immediately.
+- The gaol explosions **leave deadly puddles**, exit to the **left** of your puddle immediately.
+Avoid moving diagonally as your puddles of your fellow gaolers overlap and you don't want to run into those.

 {: .important }
-Gaols MUST be positioned in-line with the raidmarker.
-Ideally dead center otherwise the chain of explosions will fail.
+Gaols MUST be positioned in-line with the Waymarks.
+Generally players can stand towards the middle of the Waymark but to be safe, it is a good idea for (if we treat Titan as relative north): Gaol 3 to be a nudge more towards the northern part of their waymark, and Gaol 1 to be a nudge more towards the southern part of their waymark, so they are both closer a tad to Gaol 2 and ensure the chain explosion lands.

 ![](./assets/images/diagrams/jailsfinal.webp)

-If all three bombs puddles are correctly overlapping, Titan will gain a stacking Wakening buff and become Awoken.
-This will greatly increase the speed of mechanics and change their patterns throughout the fight.
+If all three bombs puddles are correctly overlapping, the puddle left by Gaol 1 will be within Titan's hitbox, giving him stacks to progress his awakening.
+He will fully awaken by the time the puddles disappear.
+This will greatly increase the speed of mechanics and change their patterns throughout the rest of the fight.

-Titan uses a set of 8 {% glossary Tumults %} and deals heavy party wide damage, healers will need to be ready for this and top-up any extra damage from Gaols.
+Titan uses a set of 8 {% glossary Tumults %} and deals heavy party-wide damage, healers will need to be ready for this.

 The party can move up to Titan on the left side of the puddles.
-Your burst phase should be coming up at this point and if you skipped dashes in Ifrit, you can go ahead and use it here.

 ### Landslides
 {: .no_toc }
 Party will stack on the Left Side looking at Titan, ready to move for {% glossary Weight of the Land %}.
 Dodge through Titan and prepare for {% glossary Landslides %}.
-Each landslide set will now be immediately followed by a second set of {% glossary Landslides %} between the first set.
+Each Landslide set will now be immediately followed by a second set of {% glossary Landslides %} between the first set.

 ![](./assets/images/diagrams/landslides.webp)

-Watch for the first set, as soon as you see the Landslide visual dissapear, you want to **immediately move into the first set of landslides** to avoid the second set.
+Watch for the first set - as soon as you see the Landslide visual disappear, you want to **immediately move into the first set of Landslides** to avoid the second set.
 This is **VERY** fast.

 Titan will once again face a direction and use {% glossary Geocrush %}.
+After the {% glossary Landslides %}, {% glossary MT %) should endeavour to recentre the boss to easily identify where Titan is jumping to.

 After this, one healer will be targetted with a Granite Gaol.
 This healer should move to the middle of the room.
 Once the Gaol is active, the party will be able to target and damage the Gaol.
 Break the healer out of the Gaol before Titan begins a set of {% glossary Landslides %} followed shortly by 6 {% glossary Tumults %}.

-Tanks, position the boss at north facing the wall.
-Party should be stacked behind Titan in the middle of the room.
+From there on, the boss should be positioned far north, facing the wall.
+Everyone should be stacked behind Titan in the middle of the room.

 After the final Tumult, Titan will follow up with a {% glossary Mountain Buster %} combo and summon 4 bomb boulders in the center of the room.
 Party will be stacked behind the boss and immediately after the {% glossary Mountain Buster %} cleave, move through the boss and meet at the wall.

-This is a modification of the mario kart strategy which allows some uptime.
+This is a modification of the Mario Kart strategy which allows some uptime.

-Ranged and Healers will dodge clockwise along the wall, carefully dodging the {% glossary Weight of the Land %} and {% glossary Landslides %} continuing clockwise around the room.
+Ranged and healers will dodge clockwise along the wall, carefully dodging the {% glossary Weight of the Land %} and {% glossary Landslides %}, continuing clockwise around the room.

-Tanks and Melee rotate counter-clockwise > clockwise > counter-clockwise for the {% glossary Weight of the Land %}.
+Tanks and melee rotate counter-clockwise > clockwise > counter-clockwise for the {% glossary Weight of the Land %}.
 This will allow uptime while providing enough space to avoid {% glossary Landslides %}

-Keep in mind, if nobody in your group gets a weight, you will still need to move as if you're dodging it.
+Keep in mind - if nobody in your group is targeted for {% glossary Weight of the Land %}, you will still need to move as if you're dodging it. **Remember to dodge into the Landslide!**

-If you're having trouble staying alive as a melee, just follow ranged and do the strategy normally, or just keep moving counterclockwise (Right > Right > Right) to keep at least some uptime.

 Avoid the bombs going off in the center.

-The goal with this uptime strategy is for landslide to be baited on a ranged player, leaving a safe area behind titan.
+The goal with this uptime strategy is for {% glossary Landslides %} to be baited on a ranged player, leaving a safe area behind titan.

 Typically Titan will die around this point depending on your party damage.
 If you have not finished Titan you will get a few more repeated mechanics until a final enrage.